Location & Lodging

 2 hrs from Columbus

 2 hrs from Ashtabula

 Tent camping is included in your admission ticket.
 There are forested areas (yes *poison ivy), open fields, and shady edges in between.
 There should be plenty of hammock options (tree-friendly straps, please – trees are not to be damaged), as well as flatter spots for pitching a tent.
 There are a few options for car-camping, as well.

-There is designated family camping with a quiet time each night beginning at midnight.
+There is designated “family camping” with a quiet time each night beginning at midnight.

 There are no hook-ups.
 We have a few designated flat spots where car-campers and smaller RVs could park.
 Large RVs are discouraged.
+Generators are prohibited.

 Private Cabin Rental

 We have rustic cabins available for purchase when you purchase your ticket.
 PLEASE EXPECT *RUSTIC CONDITIONS.